 Dedication to Helping Others

 Tony initially earned his bachelor’s degree from the University of Bridgeport in Connecticut.
 After facing his own struggles with alcoholism and finding his faith, he went on to earn his Master’s of Science in Rehab Counseling and Mental Health at Florida Atlantic University in 2010.
 Five years after that, Tony received his Ph.
 D., also from FAU.

 With these tools at his disposal, Tony forged a path for himself in the addiction treatment field, acting as a therapist and certified addiction professional before becoming the Chief Operations Officer at The Treatment Center in 2015.
-Today, Tony oversees the operations and development of the Road to Freedom addiction treatment program and assists those in need who are struggling with both addiction and faith.
+Today, Tony oversees the operations and development of TTC’s Road to Freedom addiction treatment program.
+He assists those in need who are struggling with both addiction and faith.

 In any given situation, knowing right from wrong isn’t enough to make the right choice.
 When it comes to addiction, making the right choice goes beyond the decision to go to rehab; it’s something that you have to do every day in order to be truly free from addiction.
 Making the right choice in recovery can be as small as getting out of bed in the morning or as big as building a continued relationship with God.
 At Road to Freedom, people like Tony can help you on your journey to sobriety by helping you find a treatment plan that works for you.
 The best treatment plan will help you make the right choices going forward— for God, for your loved ones, and for yourself.

 You can watch Tony’s full address here: